E-book edition available in all formats.

 By going direct to the publisher, you are helping him keep his prices down and making his day.
 His name is David.
 He will be very happy to help.

-E-book editions are in preparation and will be available after September 2012.
+E-book editions are in preparation and will be available from September 2013.